bossay/WorkshopBI/README.md

 Look for specific genes using `Sequence Navigator`.
 Select `Product` in the left window and enter the name of the desired gene in the right window.

+We found 2 shiga toxin-related genes stxA and stxB.

 ## 9. Tracing the source of toxin genes in E. coli X
 We have discovered that the E. coli X genome encodes Shiga-like toxin genes (stxA, stxB).
 Now let's figure out how this strain has acquired these weapons.